Invariant measures concentrated on countable structures: Structures admitting invariant measures

-We now consider specific countable infinite structures, and ask whether or not they admit invariant measures.
-In \S\ref{combexamples} we apply our main results, Theorem~\ref{maintheorem} and Corollary~\ref{maincorollary}, to examine certain well-known structures in relational languages.
-We make use of existing classifications to provide complete lists of countable infinite ultrahomogeneous permutations, partial orders, directed graphs, and graphs, as well as connected-homogeneous graphs, for which such invariant measures exist.
-In \S\ref{monoids} we consider countable infinite structures in languages with function and constant symbols, and in particular show that in the case of countable infinite commutative semigroups, there is a unique one (up to isomorphism) that admits an invariant measure.
-Finally, in \S\ref{equivalence-relation}, we show how any countable infinite structure is a quotient of one with trivial definable closure, and one without.
+We now consider several important classes of structures, and examine whether or not the structures in these classes admit invariant measures.
+In \S\ref{equivalence-relation}, we show how any countable infinite structure is a quotient of one with trivial definable closure, and of one without.
 We use this fact to construct countable structures of arbitrary Scott rank that have trivial definable closure and hence admit invariant measures, and to construct ones that do not.
+In \S\ref{combexamples} we apply our main results, Theorem~\ref{maintheorem} and Corollary~\ref{maincorollary}, to examine certain well-known countable infinite structures, and ask whether or not they admit invariant measures.
+We make use of existing classifications to provide complete lists of countable infinite ultrahomogeneous partial orders, permutations, directed graphs, and graphs, for which such invariant measures exist.